Arthur Ransome: Foreign correspondent

 In October 1919, as Ransome was returning to Moscow on behalf of The Manchester Guardian, the Estonian foreign minister Ants Piip entrusted him to deliver a secret armistice proposal to the Bolsheviks.
-At that time, the Estonians were fighting their War of Independence alongside the White movement of counter-revolutionary forces.
+At that time, the Estonian War of Independence was being fought by Estonian pro-independence forces, alongside the White movement of counter-revolutionary forces.
 After crossing the battle lines on foot, Ransome passed the message, which, to preserve secrecy, had not been written down and depended for its authority only on the high personal regard in which he was held in both countries, to diplomat Maxim Litvinov in Moscow.
 To deliver the reply, which accepted Piip's conditions for peace, Ransome had to return by the same risky means, but now, he had Evgenia with him.
 Estonia withdrew from the conflict, and Ransome and Evgenia set up home together in the capital Tallinn.

 After the Allied intervention, Ransome remained in the Baltic states and built a cruising yacht, Racundra.
 He wrote a successful book about his experiences, Racundra's First Cruise.
 He joined the staff of The Manchester Guardian when he returned to Russia and the Baltic states.
 Following his divorce, he married Evgenia and brought her to live in England, where he continued writing for The Guardian, often on foreign affairs, and also writing the "Country Diary" column on fishing.
 On the Ransomes' return to England, Racundra was sold to the yachting author Kaines Adlard Coles, who sailed her back to England.